The Italian Job: Plot

 On the day of the heist, as the gold arrives at Turin airport, Croker sends Lorna to Geneva to keep her safe, promising to meet her there later.
 Meanwhile, Peach is arrested for molesting a woman on a tram.

 The convoy begins its journey through Turin, followed by Altabani.
 One of Croker's men sabotages the city's CCTV surveillance while the traffic control system malfunctions, disabling traffic lights and causing city-wide traffic jams that eventually force the convoy to stop outside the Museo Egizio.
-The crew intercepts the convoy, subdue its police escort, and tow the armored van carrying the gold into a building.
+The crew intercept the convoy, subdue its police escort, and tow the armoured van carrying the gold into a building.
 While police ram the door, the crew breach the van and divide the gold between the boots of three Mini Coopers.
 The remaining crew escape disguised as British football fans, while Croker leads the Mini Cooper drivers out of the city, evading the police and the Mafia using an ingenious route designed by Beckerman that avoids the stalled traffic by taking them over stairs, pedestrian streets, rooftops, and through sewers.

 Mr. Bridger receives word of the successful heist and celebrates with his fellow inmates and prison staff, as the crew escapes Turin and conceals the Minis in the back of a modified coach.
 Driving through the Alps, they unload the gold and dispose of the Minis before collecting the remaining crew.
 During a reckless celebration, the coach driver loses control of the vehicle, resulting in the rear of the coach teetering precariously over a cliff.
 The crew stands at the front of the coach in an attempt to counterbalance the weight of the gold at the rear.
 Croker slowly crawls towards the gold which slides ever further from him.
 Finally, he turns to the crew and declares: "Hang on a minute lads.
 I've got a great idea."